sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round3.md

 ## **Formula Pacific**
 The premier race, the big one!
 The big bikes rule at Thunderhill, and the FP pack is densely populated with massive horsepower.
 I roll out onto the grid with a new Pirelli SC0 tire on the rear, piping hot and ready to dig in against these one-liter monsters.

 In this race I get into what ends up being a 12 lap battle with #712 Nick Allison, a Carters instructor and consummate gentleman.
-I get a thrilling front row seat to his fire-breathing ZX10r leave dark lines out of corners, accumulating tremendous speed in the straights.
+I get a thrilling front row seat to his fire-breathing ZX10r leaving dark lines out of corners, accumulating tremendous speed in the straights.

 We eventually reel in #251 Kaleb De Keyrel, and the more the merrier!
 I'm never really able to force an opening with either of the more powerful bikes, but I enjoyed looking for one regardless.
 We stayed tight to the end of the race, where I finished 12th and set a new Thunderhill East PB of 1:53.9, dropping nearly a full second from the morning!
 Maybe it was the SC0?
 <video width="960" height="540" controls>